Tree house: Support methods and technology

+Struts and stilts

 Struts and stilts are used for relieving weights on a lower elevation or straight to the ground; tree houses supported by stilts weigh much less on the tree and help to prevent stress, potential strain, and injury caused by puncture holes.
 Stilts are typically anchored into the ground with concrete, although new designs such as the "Diamond Pier" speeds installation and are less invasive for the root system.
 Stilts are considered the easiest method of supporting larger tree houses and can also increase structural support and safety.